amielchristian/etch-a-sketch/README.md

 # To-do list
 - add an eraser
 - add a Clear button for clearing the grid
-- make the website look more visually appealing
+- make the website look more visually interesting